kavia-common/ai-developments-update-548-557/ai_developments_frontend/README.md

   - GNEWS – Requires REACT_APP_GNEWS_KEY.

 - REACT_APP_USE_MOCK
   - true or false.
-When true, the app serves a small, recent mock dataset and does not call external providers.
+  - When true, the app serves a small, recent mock dataset and does not call external providers (no network traffic for data).
-  - Useful for demos, offline development, or when no API keys are available.
+  - Useful for demos, offline development, CI environments, or when no API keys are available.

 - REACT_APP_NEWSAPI_KEY
   - Only required if REACT_APP_DATA_PROVIDER=NEWSAPI.